Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 You will need 30,000 United Mileage Plus miles one-way for economy and 70,000 one-way for business class.
 If the program allows it, I always prefer to search one-way, as it’s easier and allows for more flexibility.
 Booking two one-way tickets will also give you more flexibility if you need to change your travel plans.

 United doesn’t operate direct flights to the region, but we can use United miles to book award space on Star Alliance partners.
-If you have United Explorer Mileage Plus card, or have an elite status on United, I’d recommend signing into your United account before starting the search.
+If you have United Explorer Card, or have an elite status on United, I’d recommend signing into your United account before starting the search.
 United releases more domestic award space to its own elites and credit card holders.
 This is important if you need to take a domestic flight as part of your itinerary

 It’s very easy to search for award space on United.
 Just enter your dates and airport information and click search.